DigitalMachinist/unity-utilities/Assets/Utilities/Foldable Events/README.md

 This library contains two helpful classes that make using ```UnityEvent```s soak up less room in the Unity Inspector, and unlock new powerful strategies for managing difficult-to-reason-about dependency graphs like complex scene loads.

+This library works with both Unity Free and Unity Pro, and should be compatible with Unity versions back to 3.x (and possibly earlier).

 Your inspector could look like this:

 ![Nice clean events that don't scroll forever!](https://raw.githubusercontent.com/DigitalMachinist/unity-utilities/master/Assets/Utilities/Foldable%20Events/FoldableEventInspector.png)